← All projects

 Create a task, assign it to a peer by ID.
 Track status transitions.
 Assignee gets notified, creator gets notified on completion.

-Each agent reports status (online/busy/away/dnd) and current task.
-Anima-enabled agents broadcast emotional state.
+Each session reports alias, runtime, host, stable session label, presence state, and current task.
+Anima-enabled agents can still broadcast emotional state.

 Cross-Machine (Tailscale)

 Broker runs on one machine.
-Remote agents connect over Tailscale VPN.
-Same API, same auth, zero config changes.
+Remote clients connect over Tailscale with the same broker protocol, same auth, and explicit remote transport mode.

 Bearer Auth